sidsharma27/techio-swift-template/markdowns/welcome.md

 # Welcome!

 This Swift template lets you get started quickly with a simple working example using Swift Package Manager and XCTest.
-If it is your first contribution then you should have a look at the [Getting Started](/doc/getting-started-create-playground) document.
+If this is your first contribution, you should have a look at the [Getting Started](/doc/getting-started-create-playground) guide.

 The source code is on [GitHub](https://github.com/sidsharma27/techio-swift-template.git), please feel free to come up with proposals to improve it.